 I do not suffer from technophobia; when digital radio was first proposed, I welcomed the idea.
 It was not until I began looking at the technical proposals and iBiquity’s proprietary system that I became concerned.
 After hearing the initial implementation of AM HD radio on WOR in NYC, I was not impressed with either it’s audio quality or the side band interference that the analog/digital hybrid AM HD system created.
-What is of an even greater concern is the propensity for government regulatory agencies to rubber stamp technical proposals by lobbying associations without testing or even fact checking.
+What is of even greater concern is the propensity for government regulatory agencies to rubber stamp technical proposals by lobbying associations without testing or even fact checking.

-Digital modulation methods at medium frequencies presents a unique challenge where the ratio of signal bandwidth to available frequency spectrum becomes too great to be practical.
+Digital modulation methods at medium frequencies present a unique challenge where the ratio of the signal bandwidth to available frequency spectrum becomes too great to be practical.
 This is exacerbated at the lower end of the band where side band symmetry is difficult to achieve at ±15 KHz required by the all digital and the analog/digital hybrid version of AM HD radio.

 Clearly, AM radio needs a technical revamping.
 Can it be saved?
 Yes.
 Is it worth saving?
 Yes.
 Is a yet unproven proprietary digital modulation scheme the way to do it?
 No.

 Can the AM broadcast service be revitalized and returned to relevancy?
 If so, how?
-The previous post demonstrated that AM radio services problems are multigenerational and multifaceted.
+The previous post demonstrated that AM radio service problems are multigenerational and multifaceted.
 There is no one solution that will make everything better.
-Pushing an all digital solution will not solve electrical noise issues or the overcrowding issues on the AM band.
-It will not address the paucity of local, unique programming that is the bread and butter of successful AM operators.
+Pushing an all-digital solution will not solve electrical noise issues or overcrowding issues on the AM band.
+It will not address the paucity of the local, unique programming that is the bread and butter of successful AM operators.
 Because the issues that face AM operators cover many different areas of broadcasting, any proposed solution must address every aspect.
 Any proposal that simply addresses the poor fidelity, for example, will simply be another band-aid (no pun intended), placed on top of numerous others which have been previously ineffective.